Matthew the Apostle: Non-canonical or apocryphal gospels

 In the 3rd century, Jewish–Christian gospels attributed to Matthew were used by Jewish–Christian groups such as the Nazarenes and Ebionites.
 Fragments of these gospels survive in quotations by Jerome, Epiphanius and others.
 Most academic study follows the distinction of Gospel of the Nazarenes (36 fragments), Gospel of the Ebionites (7 fragments), and Gospel of the Hebrews (7 fragments) found in Schneemelcher's New Testament Apocrypha.
 Critical commentators generally regard these texts as having been composed in Greek and related to Greek Matthew.
+Allison notes differences between Ebionites’ and Corinthian usage of Matthew 10:35 compared to the author’s intent.
 A minority of commentators consider them to be fragments of a lost Aramaic- or Hebrew-language original.

 The Gospel of Pseudo-Matthew is a 7th-century compilation of three other texts: the Gospel of James, the Flight into Egypt, and the Infancy Gospel of Thomas.

 Jerome relates that Matthew was supposed by the Nazarenes to have composed their Gospel of the Hebrews, though Irenaeus and Epiphanius of Salamis consider this simply a revised version of the canonical Gospel.
 This Gospel has been partially preserved in the writings of the Church Fathers, said to have been written by Matthew.
 Epiphanius does not make his own the claim about a Gospel of the Hebrews written by Matthew, a claim that he attributes to the Ebionites.